Prince Charles expresses sorrow over slavery in Commonwealth speech | Law-Order

 Commonwealth members include West African nations such as Nigeria and Ghana, where slaves were captured, and 12 Caribbean nations where they spent the rest of their lives.
 The Commonwealth has not previously grappled publicly with the legacy of slavery.
 Some Caribbean ministers have called for it to be discussed, including the issue of reparations, which Charles did not mention.

 "If we are to forge a common future that benefits all our citizens, we too must find new ways to acknowledge our past.
 Quite simply, this is a conversation whose time has come," Charles said.
+Several delegates said Charles' remarks were a welcome acknowledgement of past suffering, but added that the focus should be on the future.

+"The spirit of his speech is that we need each other, and our strength is our collectiveness to ensure that we move forward and learn from the dark and sorrowful history that members of the Commonwealth endured," said Gambian diplomat Muhammadou Kah.
 NEW ENTRANTS

 Rwandan President Paul Kagame, whose country joined the Commonwealth in 2009, offered a different perspective in his own address to the assembled leaders, before Charles spoke.
 "The fact of holding this meeting in Rwanda, a new member with no historical connection to the British Empire, expresses our choice to continue reimagining the Commonwealth for a changing world," he said.